ashleywangg/DM-PageRank/README.md

 ```

+c.)
 When there is no filter limitation on the query, many of the top pages outputted are not actual articles.
 To narrow, our search, we can add a filter ratio.
 The `--filter_ratio` argument removes all pages that have more links than the specified fraction.
 ```
 $ python3 pagerank.py --data=./lawfareblog.csv.gz --filter_ratio=0.2
 INFO:root:rank=0 pagerank=3.4321e-01 url=www.lawfareblog.com/trump-asks-supreme-court-stay-congressional-subpeona-tax-returns